FHantke/brave-browser-wiki/P3A.md

 0. None, because no wallet is setup
 1. None, because the default provider setting is set to none
-2. Brave Wallet (wallet is setup, definitely not overridden by an installed extension)
+2. Brave Wallet (wallet is setup, no installed extension)
 3. Brave Wallet (wallet is setup, an extension may potentially be installed but cannot override native provider)
 4. Third-party extension (not overriding a setup Brave Wallet)
 5. Third-party extension (overriding a setup Brave Wallet)